GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 - Answer: [add all the items on the auditing, restricting issuance to fully qualified domain names in the .gov/.mil/.fed.us namespaces, use of short name aliases on intranet only sites and applications, need to be open and transparent for practices and comply with public trust requirements, etc]**

 1. Why is the TLS trust bit being removed?
-> **_LaChelle's Comment:** [add all the items on the auditing, restricting issuance to fully qualified domain names in the .gov/.mil/.fed.us namespaces, use of short name aliases on intranet only sites and applications, need to be open and transparent for practices and comply with public trust requirements, etc]_
+**LaChelle's Comment: [add all the items on the auditing, restricting issuance to fully qualified domain names in the .gov/.mil/.fed.us namespaces, use of short name aliases on intranet only sites and applications, need to be open and transparent for practices and comply with public trust requirements, etc]**
-**Ken added:**
+>_Microsoft's new Trust Store requirements would cause operational and cost impacts to the U.S. Government, including:_
-* **_Require Fully-Qualified Domain Names (FQDNs):** The U.S. Government is removing the COMMON TLS trust bit because of Microsoft's Trust Store requirements.
+* **_Requirement for Fully-Qualified Domain Names (FQDNs):** The U.S. Government is removing the COMMON TLS trust bit because of Microsoft's Trust Store requirements.
 Microsoft planned to restrict COMMON TLS certificate validation to only FQDNs: *.us, *.mil, or *.fed.us.
 Some federal agency PKIs that are certified by COMMON issue TLS certificates to intranet websites without an FQDN.
 Under Microsoft's new requirements, these agencies would need to reissue all "non-compliant" certificates so their users would not receive errors in Internet Explorer (IE)/Edge and Chrome._
 * **_New Public Audit Requirement:** The Federal PKI and other federal agency PKIs follow a government audit standard.
 Under Microsoft's new requirements, all CAs certified under COMMON that issue TLS certificates would be required to submit a WebTrust<!--Not always WebTrust, acc. to MS info.--> audit and still comply with audit requirements, per federal PKI policy._
-* **_Sensitive Information Disclosure** All CAs certified under COMMON would be required to publicly post a security incident post-mortem and Certificate Practice Statements that may contain sensitive government information._<!--Is this Controlled Unclassified Information (CUI)?-->
+* **_Requirement To Disclose Sensitive Information** All CAs certified under COMMON would be required to publicly post a security incident post-mortem and Certificate Practice Statements that may contain sensitive government information._<!--Is this Controlled Unclassified Information (CUI)?-->
 * **_Requirement To Create New Issuing Certification Authorities (CAs)** Any Federal PKI CA that issues TLS, Code Signing, or Email-enabled certificates would have to establish a new CA for each type of certificate.
 This could potentially double the size of the Federal PKI and increase the cost of maintaining operations and compliance._
 2. How can I determine if my intranet sites will be impacted?
 > _If your intranet site is configured with COMMON, it is impacted.
 To determine if your intranet sites are configured with COMMON the recommended method is **input from LaChelle**._